preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/notification-panel/index.rst

 *******************
 The settings for a Category is the same as the settings for the corresponding Block, see:

-Announcements: :doc:`The Announcemnnts block </blocks/announcements/index>`
+Announcements: :doc:`The Announcements block </blocks/announcements/index>`

 Document Rollup: :doc:`The Document Rollup block </blocks/document-rollup/index>`

-My Tasks: :doc:`The Tasks Rollups block </blocks/task-rollup/index>`
+My Tasks: :doc:`The Tasks Rollup block </blocks/task-rollup/index>`

 Page Rollup: :doc:`The Pages Rollup block </blocks/page-rollup/index>`